beeker1121/nosurfctx/README.md

 Large portions of this code (almost 100%) are from the awesome `nosurf` package created by Justinas Stankevičius.
 I would like to thank both **Julien and Justinas for their amazing work** - all credit goes to them.
-You can find each project here on Github:
+You can find their projects here on Github:

 nosurf: [https://github.com/justinas/nosurf](https://github.com/justinas/nosurf)